I hear you right there.

 If it’s free, consumer is the product.

-It’s free upto 300,000 queries a month (works nicely for an individual on laptop+phone).
+It’s free upto 300,000 queries a month.
 You can always choose to go with the Pro pack which is €19.90/year.
 It allows Unlimited queries (ofcourse) along with ability to share it with your close family & friends.

-Make sure to be transparent & explain your family & friends about your visibility of logs.
-I suggest to turn off logging for the sake of everyone’s privacy.
+Make sure to explain your family & friends that you can see there logs if you want.
+I suggest you to turn off logging for the sake of everyone’s privacy.